xaelsouth/rtl-wmbus/README.md

 L(ength) field from C1 mode B datagrams does not include CRC bytes anymore: L field will now be printed as if the datagram would be received from a T1 or C1 mode A meter.

 Significantly improved C1 receiver quality.
 Sad, but in the low-pass-filter was a bug: the stopband edge frequency was specified as 10kHz instead of 110kHz.
 I have changed the latter to 160kHz and recalculated filter coefficients.

+Packet rssi value fixed for S1 mode (was always 0): thanks to alalons.

    Improvements
    -----